DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Introduction.md

 EDI is a well-proven business tool for lowering costs, improving business efficiency, speed and accuracy.
 DXC EDI enables companies to easily setup, send/receive and manage messages with their EDI trading partners, all within Microsoft Dynamics 365 for Operations.

 Powerful functionality extends Microsoft Dynamics 365:
-- Receive EDI communications from Customer, 3PL warehouse, Vendor and/or Landed cost Freight Forwarder trading partners and create/update D365 transactions
+- Receive EDI communications from Customer, Vendor, 3PL warehouse and/or Landed cost Freight Forwarder trading partners and create/update D365 transactions
-- Process D365 transaction and send EDI documents to Customer, Vendor and/or 3PL warehouse Trading partners
+- Process D365 transaction and send EDI documents to Customer, Vendor, 3PL warehouse and/or Landed cost Freight Forwarder Trading partners
 - Trading partners are created and managed within D365 and linked to valid customers, warehouses or vendors easily within D365
 - Effortlessly navigate from EDI incoming and outgoing files to applicable D365 transaction